-Budgeted cost: £100,000
+Budgeted cost: £ 139,196.00

 Activity Evidence that supports this approach Challenge number(s) addressed Positive reinforcement programme involving praise and rewards with school badges for engagement in holistic education Positive reinforcement increases the chances of the behaviour being repeated.
-B. F. Skinner 3, 4, 5 Mentoring and counselling to support personal development and safeguarding particularly focused on social and emotional awareness and needs, behaviour and aspiration Mentoring in education involves pairing young people with an older peer or adult volunteer, who acts as a positive role model.
+B. F. Skinner 2, 3, 4 and 5 Mentoring and counselling to support personal development and safeguarding particularly focused on social and emotional awareness and needs, behaviour and aspiration Mentoring in education involves pairing young people with an older peer or adult volunteer, who acts as a positive role model.
 In general, mentoring aims to build confidence and relationships, to develop resilience and character, or raise aspirations, rather than to develop specific academic skills or knowledge.
 Education Endowment Foundation Counselling in schools can make an important contribution to supporting the emotional health and wellbeing of young people.
 Pupils experiencing stress or emotional problems find it difficult to reach their potential.
-Department for Education Northern Ireland 3, 4, 5 Funding of equipment and resources to ensure that disadvantaged students are equipped and able to access whole-school life through the voucher booklet A 2018 study by National Education Union and Child Poverty Group showed over half of schools need to provide basic school equipment for disadvantaged students.
-1, 3, 5 Funding of enrichment activities and extracurricular opportunities Out-of-school activities can help build self-confidence.
+Department for Education Northern Ireland 2, 3, 4 and 5 Funding of equipment and resources to ensure that disadvantaged students are equipped and able to access whole-school life through the voucher booklet A 2018 study by National Education Union and Child Poverty Group showed over half of schools need to provide basic school equipment for disadvantaged students.
+2, 3, 4 and 5 Funding of enrichment activities and extracurricular opportunities Out-of-school activities can help build self-confidence.
 Children from advantaged backgrounds experience more structured and supervised out-of-school activities.
 Joshua Rowntree Foundation Young people from families in poverty participate in fewer organised out-of-school activities than their more affluent peers.
 Through their lack of participation in out-of-school activities, young people in poverty are denied important learning experiences which may affect their engagement in the more formal learning in school.
-Joshua Rowntree Foundation 3, 5
+Joshua Rowntree Foundation 2, 3, 4 and 5

-Provision of a free breakfast for all A healthy breakfast can help children and young people with their 3, 4 disadvantaged students concentration and behaviour.
-Department for Education
+Provision of a free breakfast for all disadvantaged students A healthy breakfast can help children and young people with their concentration and behaviour.
+2, 4 and 5 Department for Education

-Total budgeted cost: £403,296
+Total budgeted cost: £ 538,426.00

-Part B: Review of outcomes in the previous academic year
+Part B: Review of the previous academic year